-Everyone feels anxious or nervous at times.
-Feelings like these can surface when you face a challenge.
-They might happen when the pressure is on to do well.
-They can happen when you fear making a mistake, looking bad, or being judged.
+Everyone feels anxious at times.
+Anxiety can surface when you face a challenge, when the pressure’s on to do well, or when you’ve got a worry on your mind.

-Instead of avoiding things that prompt anxiety, it’s best to face them.
+Instead of avoiding things that prompt anxiety, it’s better to face them.
 You might be surprised by what you can do.
-Here are five things that can help you learn to cope with anxiety:
+Here are five things that can help you through anxious moments:

 - Start with a ‘growth’ mindset.
 Some people have a fixed mindset.
 They might think, “This is how I am.
-I get anxious before speaking in class.
+I'm too anxious to speak in class.
 So I don’t raise my hand.”
 With a fixed mindset, people don’t think things can change.
 They think they are the way they are, period.

 But brain science has shown that you can teach your brain new ways to respond.
 People with a growth mindset know this.
 They know they can get better at just about everything — with effort and practice.
-That includes coping with anxiety.
+That includes reducing anxiety.

-- Notice what anxiety feels like for you.
-Get to know the body feelings that are part of anxiety.
-Describe them to yourself.
-When you’re anxious, do you feel ‘butterflies’?
+- Notice how anxiety affects your body.
+When you’re anxious, do you feel "butterflies" in your stomach?
 Sweaty palms?
 Shaky hands?
 A faster heartbeat?
+Tight muscles?

-Know that these feelings are part of the body’s normal response to a challenge.
-They’re not harmful.
-They fade on their own.
-Next time they happen, try to notice the feelings without getting upset that they’re there.
-Accept them.
-Let them be there.
-You don’t have to push them away.
-But you don’t have to give them all of your attention either.
+These physical feelings are part of your body’s stress response.
+They can be uncomfortable but they aren't harmful.
+You can cope.
+Next time you feel them, try to notice them without getting upset that they’re there.
+You don’t have to push the feelings away.
+But you don’t have to give them all your attention either.
 See if you can let them be in the background.

 - Talk yourself through it.
-When you’re anxious, it’s common to tell yourself things like, “I can’t do this.”
-Or “What if I mess this up?”
-Instead, plan to tell yourself something that could help you face the moment with a bit of courage: “I can do this."
-Or, “It’s OK to feel anxious.
+When you’re anxious, you might tell yourself things like, “I can’t do this!” or, "What if I mess this up?" or, "This is overwhelming."
+Instead, plan to tell yourself something that could help you face the moment with a bit of courage like, “I can do this!" or, “It’s OK to feel anxious.
 I can do this anyway.”

 - Face the situation — don’t wait for anxiety to go away.
-You might think that you’ll put off speaking in class until you no longer feel anxious about it.
+You might think that you’ll put off speaking in class or talking to that new person until you no longer feel anxious about it.
 But it doesn’t work that way.
-It’s facing the anxiety that helps you manage it.
-This is called exposure.
+It’s facing the anxiety that helps you lower it.

-Learning to cope with anxiety takes time and patience.
-Most of all it takes practice and being willing to face situations that prompt anxiety.
-It starts with one small step.
-The more you practice, the better you’ll get at managing anxiety.
+Learning to cope with anxiety takes time, patience, and practice.
+Most of all it takes being willing to face situations that prompt anxiety.
+Start with one small step.
+The more you practice, the better you’ll get at lowering anxiety.

-And if your anxiety feels extreme or hard to cope with, tell a parent or another adult you trust.
-With the right care and support, you can learn to manage anxiety.
+And if your anxiety feels extreme or hard to cope with, or if you're feeling anxious about a problem you need help with, tell a parent or another adult you trust.
+With the right care and support, you can feel less anxious and more confident.